 (image via Virginia Nurses Association)

-With the ongoing Coronavirus pandemic, we think it is incredibly important to cover the astounding work our clients are putting forth.
+With the ongoing Coronavirus pandemic, we here at Muster think it is incredibly important to cover the astounding work that our clients are putting forth.
 Many represent healthcare workers who are facing this pandemic head on.
 One such being the Virginia Nurses Association (VNA) based out of our hometown, Richmond, VA.

 We are in unprecedented times.
 In the face of COVID-19, much of the world has come to a standstill.
 To maintain the health of our colleagues, friends, families, and loved ones we are forced to practice social distancing.
 It is, in fact, our duty.
 For many organizations, this has brought incredible disruption to operations not just for you but for your members as well.